d3b4g/leonids/_posts/2020-04-26-overthewire.md

 ### Exploitation

-Let's send some crafted inpu to the program and observe
+Let's send some crafted input to the program and monitor

 ```python
 narnia0@narnia:/narnia$ python -c 'print 20 * "A" + "CCCC"' | ./narnia0